3-manifolds/SnapPy/doc-source/installing.rst

 Windows
 -------------------

-Not yet available, though we plan on this in future.
+Not yet available, though this should be done very soon.
 If you're familiar with `py2exe <http://py2exe.org>`_ and MVC feel free to get this working for us.

 Source code